METRO MANILA | The Best Pancit Malabon in the City

 MAMA BELEN’S DINE-IN PANCIT MALABON FOR TWO

-Located near the Malabon side of the Navotas River, Mama Belen’s small restaurant exudes a small town charm.
+Located on the Malabon side of the Navotas River, Mama Belen’s small restaurant exudes small town charm.
 They offer ala carte styro box orders for dine-in customers: ₱130.00 for a single order and ₱200.00 for two persons.
 These are actually served on plates, not on styrofoam boxes, when dining in.

 We decided on their two-person servings since it seems more sulit—one with thin, or pino noodles, and the other with the traditional Bulacan thick noodles—the sauce mix is exactly the same for the two.
 Their toppings include chopped hard-boiled chicken eggs, shrimp pieces, chunks of pork lengua, chopped pechay Baguio, and garlic bits.
 Oysters can be added for an additional fee of ₱150.00.